microsoft/api-guidelines/graph/Modelling with Facets Pattern.md

--   Client libraries for strongly typed language might ignore some of the values in the @odata.type property without further configuration and need to be configured to be able to pick the right (client) type to deserialize into.
+-   Client libraries for strongly typed language might ignore some of the values in the @odata.type property without further configuration and need to be updated to be able to pick the right (client) type to deserialize into.

-To minimize impact on clients type hierarchy can be refined by annotating the collections with OData derived type constraints (see validation vocabulary).
-This annotation restricts the values to certain sub-trees of an inheritance hierarchy.
-It makes it very explicit that the collection only contains elements of some of the subtypes and helps to not return objects of a type that is semantically not suitable.
 In addition, you can follow some of the mitigation techniques such as:

--   Avoid overgeneralized base types

--   Think about roll-out sequence
+-   Think about gradual roll-out sequence

     -   Consider that Microsoft Graph does not return objects from a workload that has a type that is not configured in current metadata.
 To avoid inconsistencies, follow a two-step process:

         -   Introduce the entity type to the Graph metadata but don’t return objects of the type in any of the heterogeneous collections.

         -   Enable your workload to return objects of the new type as items of collection.

 -   Allow time for testing